JetBrains/kotlin-web-site/docs/topics/delegated-properties.md

 ### Translation rules when delegating to another property

 When delegating to another property, the Kotlin compiler generates immediate access to the referenced property.
 This means that the compiler doesn't generate the field `prop$delegate`.
+This optimization helps save memory.

-For example, in following code:
+For example, in the following code:

 ```kotlin
 class C<Type> {